Mahesha Manjunatha Poojary

 - Visiting Researcher, DTU, Denmark (Mar 2017–Jan 2018, part-time).

 - The Australia Awards-Endeavour Research Fellow, RMIT University, Australia (Jun–Dec 2016).

 - Visiting Researcher, University of Copenhagen, Denmark (Dec 2015–May 2016).

 - Guest PhD Student, University of Copenhagen, Denmark (May–Nov 2015).

 - Doctoral Research Fellow, University of Camerino, Italy (May 2013–Oct 2016).

 - Visiting Research Fellow, Center for DNA Fingerprinting and Diagnostics (CDFD), India (May–Jul 2010).

 - Visiting Student, Indian Institute of Spices Research (ICAR), India (May–Jun 2008).

-Key words: Chromatography, Mass Spectrometry, Maillard Reaction, Protein Oxidation, Food Chemical Toxicology, Plant Polyphenols, High-Pressure Processing, UV-food Processing.
+Key words: Chromatography, Mass Spectrometry, Microalgal Biotechnology, Maillard Reaction, Protein Oxidation, Food Chemical Toxicology, Plant Polyphenols, Ultrasound Processing, microalgae and seaweeds.